Home

 Are there any hidden costs when renting an apartment in Finland?

-How accessible are English-speaking services in Finland?
+Are English-speaking services easily available in Finland?

-Is it necessary to open a Finnish bank account?
+Do international students need to open a Finnish bank account?

 What is the average cost of living in Finland for Indian students?